gregecmaregec/gregecmaregec.github.io/_projects/risk_n_compliance.md

 <b>Compliance considerations:</b><br>

-How does IP law classify AI generated outputs in jurisdictions of interest?
+How does IP law classify AI generated outputs in jurisdictions of interest?<br><br>
-Who is liable for ensuring the outputs of AIs used commercially do not breach IP and other laws?
+Who is liable for ensuring the outputs of AIs used commercially do not breach IP and other laws?<br><br>
-Is the organization contractually allowed to transform specific data with AI systems for commercial purposes that are provided by third parties?
+Is the organization contractually allowed to transform specific data with AI systems for commercial purposes that are provided by third parties?<br><br>
-Are users of implemented AI systems appropriately aware about the risk of generating content breaching IP laws?
+Are users of implemented AI systems appropriately aware about the risk of generating content breaching IP laws?<br><br>

 <br>